 How much time do you spend organizing your photos?
 The answer for most of us is “not much.”
 So, how easy is it for you to find a particular photo you want?
 The answer to this one is probably “not very.”

-If you take a bit of time to add tags to your photos, this can make organizing them and searching for them a whole lot easier.
+If you take time to add tags to your photos, this can make organizing them and searching for them a whole lot easier.

 We’re here to help by showing you how to work with tags and keywords in Photos on Mac.